Richard III (1995 film): Plot

-In a fictitious timeline of England in the late 1930s, a civil war (which occurs 450 years later than the historical event) ends with the Lancastrian King Henry and his son Prince Edward assassinated by Field Marshal Richard Gloucester of the rival faction supported by the House of York.
-Richard's elder brother Edward York becomes King.
-Richard is determined to take the crown, and pits King Edward against his brother, George Clarence, who is imprisoned under a sentence of death.
+In a fictitious timeline of England in the late 1930s, a civil war (which occurs roughly 450 years later than the historical event) ends with the Lancastrian King Henry and his son Prince Edward assassinated by Yorkist Field Marshal Richard, Duke of Gloucester.
+Richard's elder brother Edward becomes King.
+Richard is determined to take the crown, and pits King Edward against their other brother, George, Duke of Clarence, who is later imprisoned under a sentence of death.
 Richard deceives and marries Prince Edward's widow Lady Anne Neville.

 Queen Elizabeth intercedes on Clarence's behalf and persuades Edward to spare his life.
 Richard destroys the royal pardon and commissions a soldier James Tyrrell to murder Clarence, ostensibly in compliance with the original death sentence.
 Richard informs Edward of Clarence's death at a meeting with Prime Minister William Hastings, and the shocked King dies from a stroke.
 As Edward's sons are underage, Richard becomes Regent, taking the title of Lord Protector with the support of the ambitious and corrupt Henry Buckingham.

 To undermine his rivals for the throne, Richard has Rivers, the Queen's brother, assassinated and uses the sordid circumstances of his death to damage the Queen's reputation and cast doubt on her sons' legitimacy.
-Hastings' reluctance to support Richard's claim to the crown so enrages Richard that he manufactures false charges of treason against the Prime Minister, who is sentenced to hang.
+Hastings' reluctance to support Richard's claim to the crown enrages Richard so much that he manufactures false charges of treason against the Prime Minister, who is sentenced to death by hanging.
 Having made an example of his only vocal opponent, Richard persuades the Lord Mayor of London and members of the House of Lords to acknowledge his claim to the throne and crown him King.
-Acting on the advice of Archbishop Thomas and Lord Stanley, the Lancastrian heir, Henry Richmond, flees to France.
+Acting on the advice of Archbishop Thomas and Lord Stanley, the Lancastrian heir, Henry, Earl of Richmond, flees to France.